curtkim1001/Group_5_Movies_Review_App/README.md

 - Clicking the movies lets you see its details and submit a review if you are a registered user

 - You can leave a comment under a review

-## Technologies in the project here:

-- Technology1

-- Technology2